ahmccormick/Chili_Pepper_GS/README.md

-A pre-print of this work can be found at: (to follow shortly)
+A pre-print of this work can be found at: Link to follow....

 High resolution verions of main and supplemental figures will be available post submission on fig share https://figshare.com/authors/Anna_H_McCormick/17741367